Pikefish Meadow, watercolour and acrylic ink on Not paper, (50 x 50cm)

-'I am not a plein-air painter and so don’t usually complete paintings out of doors.,' says Carole Robson.
+'I am not a plein-air painter and so don’t usually complete paintings out of doors.,' says Carole.
 'Instead I like to make pencil, pen or quick watercolour sketches, which is sufficient to record the important elements and imprint the scene on my memory.

 'In my studio, with everything to hand, I can experiment with the subject, perhaps developing it with abstract or imaginative elements.

 'I start by gathering other material, much as an interior designer might create a mood board, with sketches, small watercolour experiments, photos on my laptop and perhaps taking a look at other work that I’ve done on the subject.'

 When working out a colour palette, a pair of complementary colours can be a good starting point and helps to keep it simple.

 In the painting above (see demonstration below) the flower colours immediately suggested a colour scheme based around yellow and purple, a palette that also suggests early evening.

 This allowed me to avoid using too much green and to err instead towards yellowish, lime or cool, darker greens and to complement them with a spread of warm-to-cool as well as greyish purples.

 Part of the initial planning should be designing the tonal pattern for the composition.
 You can see that I kept the sky, distant trees and far edge of the meadow in soft tones, increasing the contrast a little in the middle distance.